ga-wdi-pvd/angular-routing/readme.md

 }
 ```

-> **Note**: You'll notice `$stateProvider` is in quotes.
-You'll also notice that if we were to refresh the page, we'll get an error.
-That's OK -- we're going to talk about `$stateProvider` first and then we'll address the error.

 ###### `$stateProvider`

-The `ui.router` module we're requiring includes factories, services, providers, and more.
-We're not going to talk about the differences between those for now.
-Just know that `$stateProvider` is something `ui.router` gives us to manage **states**.

 A **state** in Angular is basically a route: it's an umbrella term for a URL, the view associated with it, and any controllers used in that view.